Need Help? 888-298-9489 M-F 8am to 8pm CST

 Evolution: Push to Talk over Cellular (PoC)

-As mobile technology has advanced, Push to Talk over Cellular (PoC) has emerged as a modern variation of traditional PTT:
+Mobile technology advancements have resulted in the development of Push to Talk over Cellular (PoC) as a contemporary adaptation of traditional PTT technology.

-• Extended Range: PoC leverages cellular networks, providing potentially unlimited range compared to traditional radio systems.
+• Extended Range: PoC uses cellular networks to deliver an unlimited range which traditional radio systems cannot match.

-• Device Flexibility: Users can access PoC features on smartphones, tablets, or specialized rugged devices.
+• Device Flexibility: PoC features are available for use on smartphones as well as tablets and specialized rugged devices.

 Challenges and Considerations

-• Security: Ensuring secure communications over cellular networks requires additional measures.
+• Security: Secure communications on cellular networks demand supplementary security measures.

-• Cost: While traditional PTT radios have a higher upfront cost, PoC solutions often involve ongoing service fees.
+• Cost: Traditional PTT radios require a higher initial investment but PoC solutions come with continuous service charges.

 Maximize the Potential of Your Current Radios